knebiolo/mast/README.md

  To train the classifier with data collected at this site, copy the following script into your favorite IDE, and follow these steps.

-1. Update line 10 with the current site ID, this must match with a single receiver (‘recID’) in the master receiver table.
+1. Update 'site', this must match with a single receiver (‘recID’) in the master receiver table.
-2. Update Line 11 with the receive type.
+2. Update 'recType' with the receive type.
 Your current options are either ‘lotek’ or ‘orion’.
-3. Update Line 12 and identify the project directory, this is the same directory you created in step 1.
+3. Update 'proj_dir' to identify the project directory, this is the same directory you created in step 1.
-4. Update Line 13, which identifies the project database.
-This is the same as above.
+4. Update 'dbName' with the name of the project database.
-5. If the study had Orion receivers that switched between antennas, edit line 14 to indicate the time in seconds spent listening to each antenna.
+5. Whether or not the receiver switched between antennas, edit the antenna to receiver dictionary 'ant_to_rec_dict'.
-6. Update Line 15: Update the value following the colon to the receiver ID (in quotes).
-If the study had Orion recievers that switched between antennas, change the value preceding the colon to indicate the number of antennas.
-7. Update line 16, indicate the antenna to receiver relationship in Orion headers, Lotek receivers are arbitrary
-8. If the study had Orion recievers that switched between antennas, uncomment line 31 and comment out line 28.
-Leave as is otherwise.
+6. Update the scanTime and channel arguments in the biotas.telemDataImport function to match study parameters.
+Note the default value for both arguments is 1

 ```
 # import modules